aleaxit/gmpy/tags/gmpy2_maint/docs/intro.rst

 * Fixed bit_scan0() for negative values.
 * Added option to setup.py (--static) to support static linking.
+* Manpage is now installed in section 3.

 Changes in gmpy2 2.0.3
 ----------------------